-Contract liability
+Contract liability - Advance from customers

 There are no remaining performance obligations as at the end of the year.
 For this purpose, as permitted under Ind AS 115, the transaction price allocated to contracts for original expected duration of one year or less are not considered.